 Epictetus Online: Taking a Stoic Approach to Social Media

-Second, Epictetus’ recommendation that, “in the case of everything attractive or useful or that you are fond of, [you should] remember to say just what sort of thing it is” (Epictetus, 12), instructs us against the psychologically detrimental, face value acceptance of misleading information.
-Epictetus’ definition of philosophers as those “not misled by externals” informs this teaching, and the Handbook emphasizes the role that recognizing a thing’s true nature plays in one’s attainment of happiness.
+Second, Epictetus’s recommendation, “In the case of everything attractive or useful or that you are fond of, [you should] remember to say just what sort of thing it is,” instructs us against the psychologically detrimental, face value acceptance of misleading information.
+Epictetus’s definition of philosophers as those “not misled by externals” informs this teaching, and the Handbook emphasizes the role that recognizing a thing’s true nature plays in one’s attainment of happiness.
 Epictetus asserts that such recognition of a thing’s true nature leads to the alignment of one’s expectations with reality, which results in the guaranteed fulfillment of one’s expectations.
-Since fulfillment of one’s expectations ultimately leads to happiness, we ought to heed Epictetus’ suggestion, when we view others’ profiles, to say to each appearance, “you are an appearance and not at all the thing that has the appearance” (Epictetus, 12).
+Since fulfillment of one’s expectations ultimately leads to happiness, we ought to heed Epictetus’s suggestion when we view others’ profiles and say to each appearance, as Epictetus does, “You are an appearance and not at all the thing that has the appearance.”
 Doing so would remind us that social media profiles are, by nature, superficial and inaccurate gauges of others’ offline lives.
 Epictetus would likely advise us against becoming preoccupied with others’ lives in the first place, but if we were to compare ourselves to others anyway, an awareness of the superficiality of others’ social media pages would at least prevent us from making faulty assumptions about the true natures of their lives based on those pages.